Landscaping for People and Planet

 The term “regenerative” describes systems that replenish and reproduce their own sources of energy and materials.
 For example, in a forest, plants are eaten (repurposed) by animals.
 The “waste” from animals gets further repurposed by worms, fungi and bacteria into nutrient dense soil, which is then repurposed by plants again.

 Hardly anything is “wasted” in this regenerative system.
-The energy and materials are instead moved and transformed from one part of the system to the next, and eventually spiral back to the originator.
+The energy and materials are instead moved and transformed from one part of the system to the next, and eventually circle back to the originator.

-This spiraling regeneration is in direct contrast to many conventional / industrial processes.
+This circular regeneration is in direct contrast to many conventional / industrial processes.
 Even ones labeled “green”, “sustainable”, “eco-friendly”, “organic” still operate in one direction – consume then dispose.
 At best, these processes produce zero negative impact – zero carbon – doing no harm.

 However, zero negative impact is not enough.
 We need positive impact.
 We need to recapture carbon and restore our crippled planetary system.
-Regenerative Ecological Practice can do just that, and play a part in mitigating and reversing the effect of climate change.
+Regenerative Ecological Paradigm can do just that, and play a part in mitigating and reversing the effect of climate change.
 (See our frequently asked questions to learn why that alone isn’t enough to completely reverse climate change.)

-Regenerative Ecological Practice (REP) is the process of learning, designing, creating, and facilitating resilient systems using the patterns that already work well in nature – systems that replenish and reproduce renewable resources, systems that persist and evolve without much external intervention, systems that nurture all of their inhabitants, etc.
+Regenerative Ecological Paradigm (REP) is the process of learning, designing, creating, and facilitating resilient systems using the patterns that already work well in nature – systems that replenish and reproduce renewable resources, systems that persist and evolve without much external intervention, systems that nurture all of their inhabitants, etc.